Last Updated on October 29, 2022 by Jim Ferri

 Like the rest of the city, New York’s Chinatown is densely populated and can be a bit overwhelming for the traveler.
 And since it’s an old part of New York City, it may appear a little seedy to some out-of-towners.
 But overall it’s as safe as any other part of the city and is as popular with New Yorkers as it is with tourists.

 San Francisco’s Chinatown

 Aficionados of both San Francisco and New York are always in a pitched battle as to which Chinatown in America is the oldest and which is larger.
 The truth is that they’re very different and unique, so don’t listen to all the hype, just go and enjoy.

 While in America New York’s Chinatown may be part of the old tenement areas of old New York, San Francisco’s Chinatown is a colorful charming place with pagoda-style architecture, vegetable and herb markets and dragons on the lampposts.
 It has become a mega-tourist attraction and one of the faces of the city.
 It’s is a colorful crowd-pleaser that’s a joy to tour.
 And if you want to get a real understanding of the place, take a tour with a Chinese guide who can give you insights into this fabulous part of the city.

 Vancouver – Third Largest in North America

 Vancouver’s Chinatown, the third largest in North America, traces its roots to the late 1800s when immigrants came to work on Canada’s railways and in her mines.
-Its streets, like that of most Chinatowns is filled with markets and ethnic restaurants, temples and businesses.
+Its streets, like that of most Chinatowns in North America, is filled with markets and ethnic restaurants, temples and businesses.